Anne Morgan (philanthropist): Career

 In 1912, she started the Society for the Prevention of Useless Giving (SPUG) with Eleanor Robson Belmont.

 In 1916, Morgan and De Wolfe largely funded Cole Porter's first Broadway musical, See America First, produced by Marbury.

 From 1917 to 1921, Morgan took residence near the French front, not far from both Soissons and the "Chemin des Dames" at Blérancourt, and ran a formidable help organisation, The American Friends of France (it employed several hundred people at a time, volunteers from abroad and locally recruited staff), financed partly out of her own deep pockets, partly with the help of an active network in the States.
 The AFF (aka American Committee for Devastated France) was active in succoring noncombatants, organizing a health service that still exists in Soissons, a workshop to provide basic furniture to bombed-out families, a holiday camp for children, and a mobile library that was taken over by the library in Soissons, and so on.
 She returned in 1939 to help the Soissons evacuees.

 Anne Murray Dike, a doctor, joined Anne Morgan in France.
+The two were rewarded for their services, and they later developed a platonic relationship.
 The estate of Blérancourt was transformed into a museum and inaugurated in 1930, one year after the death of Anne Murray Dike.
-The two were rewarded for their services, and they later developed a romantic relationship.
 Dike is buried in the village cemetery at Blérancourt.

 Morgan's friendships included many socialites and celebrities of her day.
 Her connection to individuals such as Cole Porter, as mentioned above, allowed her to compile a cookbook for charity.
 Titled the Spécialités de la Maison and published in 1940 to benefit the AFF, it offered recipes by cultural icons such as Pearl S. Buck, Salvador Dalí, and Katharine Hepburn.

-She died on January 29, 1952, in Mount Kisco, New York and was interred in Cedar Hill Cemetery in Hartford, Connecticut.
+She died on January 29, 1952, in Mount Kisco, New York.

 Legacy

+In order to maintain the health service network that Anne Morgan and the rest of the American volunteers had created during the First World War in the French region of Aisne, the American Committee founded the Association d’Hygiène Sociale de l´Aisne (A.H.S.A), an organization that would inherit the assets, personnel and know-how of the American Committee for Devastated France under the direction of Anne Murray Dike.
+The Association, that changed its name to Association Médico-Sociale Anne Morgan in 1953, after Anne Morgan´s death, has persisted to this day and continues with the work that Anne Morgan began more than 100 years ago.
+In 2010 the Morgan Library & Museum held an exhibition which focused on this relief work in France during and after World War I titled Anne Morgan's War: Rebuilding Devastated France, 1917–1924.

-A four-story townhouse built in the Sutton Place neighborhood of Manhattan's Upper East Side in New York City for Anne Morgan in 1921 was donated as a gift to the United Nations in 1972.
+A four-story townhouse built in the Sutton Place neighborhood of Manhattan's Upper East Side in New York City for Morgan in 1921 was donated as a gift to the United Nations in 1972.
 It is now the official residence of the United Nations Secretary-General.